Hierarchically designed piezoelectric energy harvesting materials for application in flexible systems

 The aim of this project is to create novel piezo-composite materials with enhanced performance, including high piezoelectric activity, thermal stability and endurance, to effectively harvest mechanical energy in flexible systems such as car tyres.
 This innovative project will involve collaboration with Silent Sensors Ltd, an Internet of Things (IoT) company with a focus on intelligent tyres.

 Present piezo-ceramic materials and devices are brittle and cannot be operated reliably under the high strain conditions in a car tyre unless elaborate stress transfer mechanisms are employed, which increase complexity and cost.
 While piezo-polymer devices provide toughness and flexibility, they do not satisfy the operating thermal requirements (up to 100°C) for use in such an environment.
-However, functionally optimised piezo-ceramic-polymer composite films that combine piezoelectric ceramics and a thermally resistant polymer matrix can be designed to fulfil the requirements by making appropriate choices of the constituent phases and microstructure.
+However, functionally optimised piezo-ceramic-polymer composites that combine piezoelectric ceramics and a thermally resistant polymer matrix can be designed to fulfil the requirements by making appropriate choices of the constituent phases and microstructure.
 Furthermore, these composites are suitable for low-cost mass production and easy integration into high strain systems.

 The project is funded by Silent Sensors Ltd, a unique Internet of Things company focused on tyre management and in-tyre sensor platforms for fuel efficiency and accident reduction.
 They will bring practical understanding of integration of the energy harvesting devices to monitor tyres whilst on the road using services made of RFID tags and data delivery through the Cloud to in-field Apps.
 This will increase the performance and reduce the total cost of operations.